fenbf/articles/inludeTest/readme.md

 	    void setm_variable_2(float v)  { m_variable_2 = v; }
 	    float getm_variable_2() const  { return m_variable_2; }
 	};
 It is a simple class with N-different variables with getters and setters.
+This class declaration can be put in a header file.

 **A Cpp file**